nicolargo/glances/README.rst

 on the client one.

-You can also detect and display all the Glances servers available on your network:
+You can also detect and display all Glances servers available on your network or defined in the configuration file:

 .. code-block:: console

-    $ glances --autodiscover
+    $ glances --browser

 And RTFM, always.